Basic Code Challenge Solver

 Our code editor is based on CodeMirror.
 It provides many of the features you may expect from a normal IDE, though it is much simpler.

 You can edit the sample tests, which are run against a framework selected by the company when setting up your challenges.
 You can see which framework is being used in the upper-right of the Sample Test Fixtures section.
-Clicking on the title will also open and load the knowledge base file for that framework.
+Clicking on the title will also open and load the reference docs file for that framework.

 You can expand either code editor to completely fill the browser window using the full-screen arrows () located above the line numbers.